Useful Information for Nannies

 care.
 They are concerned about the children's emotional, physical, social and intellectual

-health and development and are committed to partnering with parents to raising happy
+health and development and are committed to partnering with parents to raise happy

 and healthy children.